FAQs

 Is the Montgomery Canal navigable?

 The canal is navigable from Lower Frankton to Crickheath Basin and this stretch is connected to the national canal network via the Llangollen Canal.
 There are also isolated navigable sections around Welshpool and Llanymynech.
-The unnavigable parts are the subject of several ongoing restoration projects.
+The unnavigable parts of the canal are the subject of several ongoing restoration projects.

-A map detailed the status of each section of the Montgomery Canal can be seen here.
+A map specifying the status of each section of the Montgomery Canal can be seen here.

 What is the Shropshire Gap?

-The Shropshire Gap is the section of the Montgomery Canal between Crickheath Bridge and Llanymynech that needs to be restored.
+The Shropshire Gap is the two-mile section of the Montgomery Canal between the navigable canal at Crickheath Wharf and the previously restored canal at Llanymynech.
+It is partly derelict, partly under restoration and yet to be reopened for navigation.

 What is the Society’s role in restoration of the Montgomery Canal?

-The Society’s current project, “Crickheath South”, is restoration of the channel between bridges 85-86 (Crickheath – Schoolhouse).
-The Society operates as principal contractor to C&RT whose role is that of client and principal designer.
+The Society’s current project, “Crickheath South”, is restoration of the channel between bridges 85-87 (Crickheath – Malthouse).
+Preliminary activities (clearance and site investigation) have also started west of bridge 87 at Waen Wen Basin.
+The Society operates as principal contractor to Canal and River Trust whose role is that of client and principal designer.
 These roles are defined by HSE CDM (Construction Design and Management) regulations.

 In the past, the Society has helped restore other sections of the Montgomery Canal.
 More detail can be found here.